Letter F Crafts

 I saw this idea for dried lentil flowers on Pinterest from No Time for Flashcards.
 I couldn’t find tiny orange beans, so I used tan ones instead.
 Are there really brown flowers?
 Oh well.
 The kids really enjoyed this project.
 I cut out their flowers; they cut out their stems.
 My kindergartner wanted to make leaves for her flowers and was doing a beautiful job, but insisted tearfully, “They’re not pretty!” and took them off.
 I didn’t push it.
 Craft time does not need to be meltdown time.

 I wanted a short and sweet frog project.
 Here’s our foam frog.
-I found it on Play and Learn with Dana.

 Fancy Foil Fish